Joelle D.J. Wickens

 Biography

-This work can only be done in collaboration with those outside the field of conservation.
+This work can only be done in collaboration with those inside and outside the field of conservation.
 I am always on the lookout for partners in any field and/or any community who have an interest in cultural heritage.
 Please be in touch so we can explain our work to each other and see what comes of it.